ruby/www.ruby-lang.org/en/news/_posts/2017-12-25-ruby-2-5-0-released.md

 * About 10% speed-up by removing all `trace` instructions from overall bytecodes (instruction sequences). `trace` instructions were inserted to support `TracePoint`.
 However, most of case `TracePoint` is not used and `trace` instructions are pure-overhead.
 Instead of `trace` instruction, we use dynamic instrumentation technique.
 See [Feature #14104] for details.

-* Performance of block passing using block parameters is improved by lazy Proc allocation.
-[Feature #14045]
+* Given block passing by a block parameter is about 3 times faster than Ruby 2.4 by "Lazy Proc allocation" technique.
+We need to use a block parameter to pass given block to another methods.
+However, block parameters requires Proc creation and it becomes huge overhead for this purpose.
+"Lazy Proc allocation" solves this performance problem.
+See [Feature #14045] for details.

 * Mutex is rewritten to be smaller and faster.
 [Feature #13517]